cadalzolc/desktop-app-class-scheduling/README.md

 ## How to contribute
 1. Fork the repository
-2. Clone it in yoor local machine
+2. Clone it in your local machine
 3. Create a local branch from master

 ### How to run the project